Red Sox vs. Orioles: Betting Trends, Records ATS, Home/Road Splits

 Red Sox vs. Orioles: Betting Trends, Odds, Records Against the Run Line, Home/Road Splits

-Dean Kremer takes the mound for the Baltimore Orioles on Monday at Oriole Park at Camden Yards against Alex Verdugo and the Boston Red Sox.
-First pitch is at 6:35 PM ET.
+The Baltimore Orioles and Boston Red Sox will meet on Tuesday at Oriole Park at Camden Yards, at 6:35 PM ET, with Cedric Mullins and Rafael Devers among those expected to produce at the plate.

-The Orioles are +100 moneyline underdogs in this matchup with the favored Red Sox (-120).
-An 8-run over/under is listed for this contest.
+The Red Sox are +135 moneyline underdogs in this matchup with the favorite Orioles (-165).
+The matchup's over/under is set at 9 runs.

 Red Sox vs. Orioles Odds & Info